petecoop/generator-express/README.md

 ## MVC apps

 A generator for creating MVC style apps in express.
-Giving you the choice between MongoDB, MySQL or PostgreSQL databases.
+Giving you the choice between the supported databases.

 To get going: